warewulf/warewulf/userdocs/contents/templating.rst

 softlink
 ^^^^^^^^

-Will create a soft link to the given string for the template.
+Creates a soft link to the given string for the template.

 ImportLink
 ^^^^^^^^^^

-Tries to evaluate the soft link on the host running `wwctl`/`warewulfd` and then create the soft link to it.
+Evaluates the soft link on the Warewulf server and then create the soft link to it in the overlay.

+readlink
+^^^^^^^^

+Evaluates the soft link on the Warewulf server and returns the target.

 Node specific files